Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

 - Feature 4: Product page to allow logged in users to order "Genshin Impact" products which will be send to a database after checkout.
 - Feature 5: Users can create and log in to the page to access checkout feature in the Product Page and also the Free Reward Page.
 - Feature 6: Free Reward Page contains a quiz which provides a discount to logged in users after completion.
-- Feature 7: When Users create an account, they will automatically recieve a tier(Bronze) and get increase their tier by the number of checkouts they do , 5 for Silver , 10 for Gold.
-This will give them a discount of 5 dollars and 10 dollars off respectively.
+- Feature 7: Users start at Bronze tier upon account creation and can advance to Silver after 5 checkouts or Gold after 10 checkouts.
+Silver tier offers a $5 discount, while Gold tier provides a $10 discount.

 ## Technologies Used